siddharthk6-tech/procode-interview-task/ec2-approach/README.md

 # Procode EC2 WebApp – Terraform Deployment

-This repository contains a Terraform configuration to deploy a simple NGINX-based web application on an Amazon EC2 instance.
-The infrastructure includes networking, security, and an EC2 instance running NGINX, fully automated using Terraform.
+This repository contains a **Terraform configuration** that deploys a single EC2 instance running NGINX, fronted by an Application Load Balancer (ALB).
+The infrastructure includes networking components, security groups and load balanced EC2 instance running NGINX.

 ---